jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 1,$s/rice/sat/g

-:  This command has a range prefix the *1* tells the replacement to start from line 1 and continue to line *$* which is the last line of the file, and replace all occurences (replace all).
+:  This command has a range prefix the *1* tells the replacement to start from line 1 and continue to line *$* which is the last line of the file, and replace all occurrences (replace all).

 10,20s/rice/sat/g